-Indus water level surges to low flood at Guddu barrage again
+Indus water level surges to low flood at Guddu Barrage again

-Indus river water level at Guddu Barrage has surged to low flood again after a water flow of 57,000 cusecs reached to the barrage in upper Sindh.
+SUKKUR – Indus River water level at Guddu Barrage has surged to low flood again after a water flow of 57,000 cusecs reached to the barrage in upper Sindh on Monday.

 The Indus River has been in medium flood at Taunsa Barrage and low flood at Guddu and Kotri barrages.